 This Thai Coconut Pumpkin Chicken Bowl using Hart & Soul’s pouch soup is perfect for a healthy lunch or dinner, or be the envy of the office when you use it for your meal preps.
 Its infused with fragrant Thai flavours in a coconut pumpkin base, so all you have to do is add chicken and veggies, sauté, dish up and you’re done!
 Meal prep made easy.
 Read More

 Is there anything better than a side dish of delicious oven-roasted potatoes?!
-No matter whether you prefer sweet potatoes, white potatoes or any other variety.
+No matter whether you prefer sweet, white or any other variety.
 Roasted as chips, fries, whole baked, hassleback or chopped in chunks.
 Seasoned with herbs, spices, garlic, olive oil or simply salt & pepper.
 There is no denying the humble potato is versatile, incredibly delicious and so simple to cook!
-Here’s the low down the health benefits of potatoes, glycemic index, AND one of my favourite potato recipes!
+Here’s the low down the health benefits, glycemic index, AND one of my favourite family friendly and oh so simple potato recipes!

 A plant-based meal perfect for lunch or dinner, entertaining guests or meal-prep.
 These protein and fibre rich vegan ‘meatballs’ made with black beans and mushrooms will make you forget you’ve even skipped the meat.
 You’ll be a Meatless Monday pro in no time!